 There’s a long and colourful history to be uncovered at Emo Court House near Portarlington, if you can pull yourself inside from its beautiful gardens.
 Designed by noted architect James Gandon, the neo-classical mansion has been restored to its former glory, and guided tours are available hourly.
 While you wait, explore the formal gardens originally laid out in the 18th century.
 Spot the rare red squirrels, wander the glades of azaleas, and don’t skip The Grapery – an arboretum – as the views of Slieve Bloom from its pathways are unmissable.

-Step back in time at the evocative Donaghmore Famine Workhouse Museum, built during the 1850s to hear the story of the families who lived and died within its walls in famine times.
-Discover the harrowing history of Irish workhouses in the authentically restored, original dormitories, kitchen and waiting hall.
+Step back in time at the Donaghmore Famine Workhouse Museum and hear the story of the families who lived and died within its walls in famine times.
+Discover the harrowing history of Irish workhouses in the authentically restored original dormitories, kitchens and waiting halls.